 Set up the DNS records in your registrar service’s account.

 Step 1.
 Ycode settings

 Go to your dashboard where you can see an overview of all your created projects.
-Then, click on the three horizontal dots in the bottom-right corner.
-Click Settings.
+Choose the project you want to change the domain name and click on the three horizontal dots, and click on Settings.